When choosing quality Greek sea salt, it's important to choose unrefined products from artisanal salt works.

 The process begins with the evaporation of seawater in shallow basins, thanks to the combined action of sun and wind.

+As the water evaporates, salt crystals form on the surface.
 These crystals are then carefully collected by hand and left to dry in the sun.

 This artisanal process ensures that the salt retains its natural minerals, such as magnesium, calcium and potassium, which give it its unique flavor and health benefits.